nhanaa/Score-Keeper/README.md

 ## Description
 A web-app to keep score for a game of two players.
 ## Access
-Use the following lik to access [https://nhanaa.github.io/Score-Keeper/](Score Keeper)
+Use the following lik to access ([core Keeper](https://nhanaa.github.io/Score-Keeper/)